Skip to content

 Please also see the Universities section for what universities say about the usefulness of Further Mathematics.

-Studying Further Mathematics through the FMSPW
+Studying Further Mathematics through the MSPW

 • taste a more independent style of learning, which is good preparation for university or a career;